Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
-- [ ] investigate whether redirect in handleNetworkResponse should block success chain of EditArticleButton
-    - testcase:
-        - log out
-        - visit article
-        - try to edit
-            - unauthorized error triggered
-            - redirect triggered
-            - promise chain continues to success path with router.push to next page
-                - note: promise chain stops because of undefined var, but can success chain be avoided?
-- [ ] investigate idle database connections
-    - [ ] postgres running out of available connections
-    - [ ] fundamental misunderstanding of how to use the postgres client?
 - [ ] secure endpoints with csrf tokens
     - [ ] develop better understanding of csrf tokens
     - [ ] read https://github.com/nextauthjs/next-auth/issues/717
     - [ ] update list of cookies sent in requests?
     - [ ] limit fetch cookies to only next-auth session tracking cookies?
     - [ ] how does this effect CSRF tokens?
+- [ ] refine login flow
+    - [ ] give more login choices
+    - [ ] convert to modal for login prompt
+    - [ ] prompt user to create account
 - [ ] implement better validation error feedback during publish step
     - [ ] research next ui components error props
     - [ ] design error flow that integrates with next ui components
     - [ ] see: server-actions-and-mutations#server-side-validation-and-error-handling
+- [ ] decide if siteUtils.slugify() is good enough or rely on library dependency

 ## Backlog
 - [ ] create edit-in-place version of draft editor to display final version while drafting